cmacdonnacha/react-boilerplate/README.md

 - Use colour constants (primary and secondary) instead of hardcoded hex.
 - Added section on Accessability
 - How to debug tests
 - When [this PR](https://github.com/facebook/create-react-app/pull/8362) is merged, change `"test": "react-scripts test --env=jest-environment-jsdom-sixteen"` back to `"test": "react-scripts test"`.
-This is a temp alternative, see [this](https://github.com/testing-library/dom-testing-library/releases/tag/v7.0.0)
+This is a temp alternative, see [this](https://github.com/testing-library/dom-testing-library/releases/tag/v7.0.0).
+Change `test:no-watch` as well.
 - Add section on chrome extensions: redux debugger, axe, wave etc.

 ## Features